The Fit command allows you to fit x-y data with a function and includes linear and non-linear regression (i.e., curve fitting).

 Linear vs. Logarithmic

-Linear is the default approach which minimizes (data – y) or absolute error.
+Linear is the default approach that minimizes (data – y) or absolute error.
 Logarithmic changes the fit to minimize log(data) or relative error.
 See the section on Errors for more information.
 For data spanning several orders of magnitude, the fit may have difficulty converging using the Linear option.
 In this case, try the Logarithmic setting.

 The Exponential option fits data to an exponential function, without you having to log transform the input data to use a linear fit option.